🔀Using Variables

 Variables are for saving or updating data that you temporarily need during your TaskBot run.

-To understand the differences between data tables and variables, let's go over an example.
+To understand the differences between tables and variables, let's go over an example.

 Imagine you want to send an automated DM to a list of profiles.
 However, you want to limit the number of profiles that you reach out to per day or per run.
 Let's say, you want your TaskBot to never send more than 30 DMs per run.

-Your list of profiles is stored in the data table called "Profile links", as shown below.
-(See How to Create Data Tables).
+Let's assume your list of profiles is stored in the table called "Profile links", as shown below.
+(See How to Add Tables).

 Step 2: Initial TaskBot set-up